 Anchorage Random Memories

 What comes to mind when you think about the Anchorage you like to remember?
-These random memories will "take you back".
+These random memories will bring back great memories.
 Enjoy.

 Circa 1950s, Anchorage looking east toward the Chugach mountains.